MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-user-credential.md

 ---
-title: Troubleshooting user credential authentication
+title: Troubleshoot user credential authentication
+titleSuffix: Azure SDK for Java
-description: An overview of how to troubleshoot user credential authentication issues ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: An overview of how to troubleshoot user credential authentication issues ms.date: 09/01/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
 author: KarlErickson
 ms.author: jogiles
 ---

-# Troubleshooting user credential authentication
+# Troubleshoot user credential authentication

 This troubleshooting document provides guidance on dealing with issues encountered when authenticating Azure SDK for Java applications with user-provided credentials, through various `TokenCredential` implementations.
 For more information, see the [conceptual documentation on user-provided credential types](/azure/developer/java/sdk/identity-user-auth).

-## Troubleshooting UsernamePasswordCredential
+## Troubleshoot UsernamePasswordCredential

 When you use `UsernamePasswordCredential`, you may optionally try/catch for `ClientAuthenticationException`.
 The following table shows the errors that this exception indicates, and methods of mitigation: